 “I have great confidence that the Deputy Prime Minister will understand that.”

-The Tottenham to Albury section of the Inland Rail encompasses Indi and involves works to accommodate double-stacked freight trains.
+The Tottenham to Albury section of the Better Rail encompasses Indi and involves works to accommodate double-stacked freight trains.
 Construction will take place between November 2021 and March 2024.